videvelop/cloud-learn/hello-worlds-to-aws/003-create-ec2-on-demand-instance/README.md

 ```
-aws ec2 delete-key-pair --key-name id_rsa_aws
+$ aws ec2 delete-key-pair --key-name id_rsa_aws
 ```

 ### Destroy the security group

 ```
- aws ec2 delete-security-group --group-name myawsec2secgroup
+ $ aws ec2 delete-security-group --group-name myawsec2secgroup
 ```

 ## Additional info

 ### How to use AWS Key pair instead of your own?
-You can create key pair within AWS also using below command and get the key locally to connect to ec2 via ssh.
+You can create key pair within AWS using below command and get the key locally to connect to ec2 via ssh.
 ```
 $ aws ec2 create-key-pair --key-name myawssshkey --query 'KeyMaterial' --output text > myawssshkey.pem